Scoliosis FAQs With Our Chiropractor In Irvine

 Scoliosis describes an abnormally curved spine.
 A normal healthy spine does have several curves in it (specifically, a slight inward curve in the neck and low back, and an outward curve in the midback).
 With scoliosis, however, a person will have an atypical side-to-side S-shaped curve of the spine.
-Your chiropractor in Irvine can help with your scoliosis.
-Learn more about treating scoliosis with a chiropractor.
+Your chiropractor, Dr. Sean Milam in the Tustin & Irvine area has additional scoliosis specific training to help with your scoliosis and bases his treatment on research based protocols.
+Learn more about treating scoliosis with your Tustin & Irvine chiropractor.

 It's been estimated that around 5% of the population has some degree of scoliosis.
 Typically first diagnosed in children, scoliosis is more common in women.
 That said, people of any age or gender can be diagnosed.

 Several causes are believed to exist for the development of scoliosis, though it may not always be clear what causes yours or a loved one's.
 These may include acute injury (especially in early years of life), birth defect or trauma, or an illness.
 Since it does tend to run in families, there is believed to be a hereditary or genetic component, at least in some cases.
 "Temporary" scoliosis may also develop in children experiencing growth spurts.
 Incidentally, temporary or "non-fixed" scoliosis tends to respond better to treatment, compared to "structural" types of scoliosis such as the kind caused by a birth defect.